Wormbridge

-Wormbridge is a village and former civil parish in Herefordshire, England, about 8 mi southwest of Hereford, on the A465 road at.
+Wormbridge is a village in the civil parish of Kilpeck, in Herefordshire, England, about 8 mi southwest of Hereford, on the A465 road at.
 The neighbouring villages are Kilpeck, Didley, Howton, Treville, Ewyas Harold, Pontrilas and Crizeley.
 In 2001 the parish had a population of 59.

 Until 1 April 2019 the civil parish was part of The Kilpeck Group Parish Council, the civil parish was then merged with Kilpeck.
 It is home to several local and larger businesses: Theale Fireplaces, Galanthus Gallery and Cafe, Bridges Childcare, Forge Garage and Tack Shop and NFU Mutual.

 The village previously had a small school, the building being rented from the Whitfield Estate (see below), until closed by Herefordshire Council due to decreasing numbers.
 The school building is now used by Bridges Childcare, which has been run successfully since 2003.

 Historic houses in the village include: Wormbridge Court, Wormbridge House, Fairacre (formerly Lyon Villa) and Trelough House.

 Wormbridge and its church were once owned by the Knights Hospitallers of St John of Jerusalem.
 Some of the church architecture, including the entrance door, is Norman, dating from about 1200.
 The unbuttressed west tower dates from the 13th century, but the top stage and broach spire were added in 1851–59.
 The church also holds several memorial plaques belonging to local landowners and a private crypt.